 I also invite you to read our recent publication on Behaviors Related to Medication Safety and Use During Pregnancy.
 This study investigated medication usage, including reasons for changes in use during pregnancy.

 We encourage you to share our resources with your communities.

 Director, Office of Women's Health

-Below are additional links to specific COVID-19 topics, with a full list of the latest COVID-19 information from the FDA here.
+Below are links to specific COVID-19 topics and the latest vaccine fact sheets, with a full list of the latest COVID-19 information from the FDA here.

 CALL TO ACTION

 Caregivers don’t have to do it alone.
 We provide resources and tips for those who take care of an aging, seriously ill, or a disabled family member or friend.
 View our caring for others resources to help keep loved ones healthy and safe.

 The next time you reach for a nonprescription drug to treat your upset stomach or heartburn, consider whether you should use one of the many antacids that don’t have aspirin.
 Why?
 Aspirin-containing medicines to treat heartburn, sour stomach, acid indigestion or upset stomach can cause stomach or intestinal bleeding in some people.
 Aspirin is commonly used to reduce pain and fever, but it can increase the risk of bleeding, including in the stomach and digestive tract.